algorithmic-dynamics-lab/MILS-integrated-selectInput/README.md

-# Minimal Information Loss and Sparsification
+# Minimal Information Loss Sparsification

-This repository contains the [R Shiny](https://shiny.rstudio.com/) code of the online application *Minimal Information Loss And Sparsification* by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).
+This repository contains the [R Shiny](https://shiny.rstudio.com/) code of the online application *Minimal Information Loss Sparsification* by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).
 The application is live at [this website](http://complexitycalculator.com/MILS/).

 ### If you use this tool please cite